Kray-G/kinx/docs/QuickReference.md

     // c = [300, 400, 500]
 ```

-The following two styles are available.
+The following three styles are available.
-Note that it is different from a declaration statement.
-In a declaration statement, you can use three styles.
-See the section of [Declaration Statement](#declaration-statement) for details.

 * Array Style ... each item in the array will be assigned to a variable in the order.
 * Object Style ... each value will be assigned to the variable bound to each key.